rbithray/CapstoneAI-Toxicity/docs/RQ1.md

 \* Percentage of 50 toxic generations from random prompts.

 When using the Perspective API to evaluate the toxicity of text, the toxicity score is assigned on a scale from 0 to 1.
 A score of 0 indicates that a comment is non-toxic, while a score of 1 indicates that the comment is highly toxic.
 We chose the threshold for labeling a sentence as "toxic" to be 0.5 or higher, meaning that 50% of readers would perceive the comment as toxic.
+While the top 50 toxic outputs formed the focus of our deeper analysis, examining all 500 generated outputs reveals a general toxicity rate of about 4%.

 ### Bias in Scoring